 The making of Sencha is relatively new.
 It is attributed to Sohen Nagatani (1681 - 1778), a resident of Uji region, and he is said to have come upon the method in 1738.
 Instead of "patenting" his technique, as we would be wont to do in our times, Nagatani actively shared his knowledge with all tea farmers.
 Till this day Japanese tea traders visit his shrine every year to pay tributes.

 Gyokuro and Kabusecha

 The pre-harvest step of shading the tea bushes may sound familiar for Gyokuro and Kabuse Sencha.
 However, for Gyokuro the shade-growth is much longer (at least 20 days) as opposed to Kabuse Sencha where the bushes are shaded just for a week before the harvest.

 The technique of shading tea bushes before harvest is unique to Japan and is used for making some of their best teas including matcha.
 Whole plantations are brought under shade by erecting temporary "roofs" of reeds and rice straws.
 In some cases they also wrap the bushes directly in special screens.
 The shading is believed to raise the levels of theanine, reduce bitterness and enhance the full-bodied flavors of gyokuro and matcha.

-Our sencha comes from Miyazaki prefecture in southern Japan.
-It is a lightly steamed with a sweet-grassy and slightly salty flavor.
+Our sencha comes from Aichi prefecture.
+It is a lightly steamed with a sweet-grassy and savory touch.